AleksaMCode/Preferred-Network-List-Sniffer/README.md

 8. [Enable Monitor Mode & Packet Injection on the Raspberry Pi](https://null-byte.wonderhowto.com/how-to/enable-monitor-mode-packet-injection-raspberry-pi-0189378/)

 [^1]: A Service Set Identifier (SSID) is an 802.11 ID used to name Wi-Fi network which consists of a maximum of 32 characters that can contain case-sensitive letters, numbers, and special characters no longer than 32 characters.
+[^2]: A Preferred Network List is a collection of saved SSIDs with additional settings that you created the first time you connected your device to those networks.
-[^2]: Broadcom never officially supported monitor mode, which limited the usefulness of the wireless cards in Raspberry Pi devices [8].
+[^3]: Broadcom never officially supported monitor mode, which limited the usefulness of the wireless cards in Raspberry Pi devices [8].
 The Nexmon project is a firmware patch for the Broadcom chips in use within RPi devices.
 [1].
 This patch will allow you to use the monitoring mode on your RPi device.
-[^3]: The C-based Firmware Patching Framework for Broadcom/Cypress Wi-Fi Chips that enables Monitor Mode, Frame Injection and much more.
+[^4]: The C-based Firmware Patching Framework for Broadcom/Cypress Wi-Fi Chips that enables Monitor Mode, Frame Injection and much more.